cyrbil/GameOnCanvas/README.md

 **GameOnCanvas** (or GOC) is a small, free JavaScript frameword for manipulating canvas elements to create animations or game for recent navigators.
-It�s fully oriented object and included many kickass functionalities.
+It' fully oriented object and included many kickass functionalities.

-The GOC�s main purpose is to go beyond the standard canvas API for browser.
+The GOC's main purpose is to go beyond the standard canvas API for browser.
 It improves compatibility and come with many objects that can be draw and easily animated.